Electric chair: Adoption

-The electric chair was adopted by Ohio (1897), Massachusetts (1900), New Jersey (1906) and Virginia (1908), and soon became the prevalent method of execution in the United States, replacing hanging.
-Twenty six US States, the District of Columbia, the Federal government, and the US Military either had death by electrocution on the books or actively executed criminals using the method.
-The electric chair remained the most prominent execution method until the mid-1980s when lethal injection became widely accepted for conducting judicial executions.
+The electric chair was adopted by Ohio (1897), Massachusetts (1900), New Jersey (1906), and Virginia (1908), and soon became the prevalent method of execution in the United States, replacing hanging.
+Twenty-six states, the District of Columbia, the federal government, and the U.S. military either had death by electrocution on the books or actively executed criminals using the method.
+The electric chair remained the most prominent execution method until the early 1990s, when it was downgraded to a backup method that an inmate could choose in several states, but was rarely used.

 Other countries appear to have contemplated using the method, sometimes for special reasons.
 The Philippines also adopted the electric chair from 1926 to 1987.
-A well-publicized triple execution took place there in May 1972, when Jaime Jose, Basilio Pineda and Edgardo Aquino were electrocuted for the 1967 abduction and gang-rape of the young actress Maggie de la Riva.
+A well-publicized triple execution took place there in May 1972, when Jaime Jose, Basilio Pineda, and Edgardo Aquino were electrocuted for the 1967 abduction and gang-rape of the young actress Maggie de la Riva.
 The last electric chair execution in the Philippines was in 1976 and was later replaced with lethal injection when executions resumed in that country.

-Ethiopia had, according to some sources, attempted to adopt the electric chair as a method of executing criminals.
-The emperor Menelik II is said to have acquired three electric chairs in 1896 at the behest of a missionary, but could not make the devices work as his nation did not have a reliable source of electric power available at that time.
-Two of the chairs were either used as garden furniture or given to friends and Menelik II is said to have used the third electric chair as a throne.

-United Kingdom

-The United Kingdom considered replacing hanging with the electric chair (as well as considering the gas chamber, shooting, the guillotine and lethal injection) during the Royal Commission on Capital Punishment, the findings of which were published in 1953.
-The Commission concluded that the electric chair had no particular advantages over hanging.
-Capital punishment in the United Kingdom was abolished for most crimes in 1965.